Skip to content

 A mechanical music box plays while the tree spins, suggesting a dedicated internal drive system.

-My mom, now 75, still remembers lying beneath a rotating tree as a child.
+My mom loves Christmas.
+So do I. I think this Christmas Tree Turner has a lot to do with it.
+Mom still remembers lying beneath a rotating tree as a child.
 She would position herself on the carpet, looking straight up, watching the lights pass over her face in slow, hypnotic circles.
 The ornaments would catch the glow and send little reflections dancing across the ceiling.
 She says it was the most peaceful feeling in the world.

 Decades later, I had the exact same experience.
 The same machine.
 The same hum.
 The same gentle turn.
-I remember the weight of anticipation every December when my dad would bring the Turner up from the basement.
-It was heavy — serious cast metal, not some plastic novelty — and it took two people to carry it.
+I remember the weight of anticipation every December when my dad would bring the Turner out of the closet.
+It was heavy — serious cast metal, not some plastic novelty, it can hold a full 8-ft tree! — and it took two people to carry it.
 We'd center the tree on the platform, plug everything in, and watch it come to life.

 The Turner did more than spin.
 It had: